 Master of Science in Nurse Educator

-- Minimum GPA of at least 3.00 for the last two years of baccalaureate nursing study.
+- A minimum GPA of at least 3.00 for the last two years of baccalaureate study

-- One year of experience as a registered nurse (preferred).
+- One year of experience as a registered nurse preferred – track specific experience desirable

 - Satisfy the School of Graduate Studies' English Language Proficiency requirements as published in the graduate catalog.

-Students seeking the Master of Science in Nursing degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies' as well as particular requirements set forth by the College of Nursing.
+Students seeking the Master of Science in Nursing degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the College of Nursing & Professional Disciplines.

 - A minimum of 30 semester credits in a major field.

 - At least one-half of the credits must be at or above the 500-level.

 - A maximum of one-fourth of the credit hours required for the degree may be transferred from another institution.